 The company was started in 1995 by Richard Fenton and Neil Holloway who had a vision to build a company that could provide a broad range of civil and structural engineering design services from highly motivated and talented design professionals working within a progressive and creative environment.
 Fenton Holloway are now part-owned by our employees, in the form of an Employee Owned Trust.

 We aim to provide the highest quality service to clients by applying appropriate and economic engineering solutions for the most demanding of commissions through imaginative design, critical review and rigorous analysis.
-We are ISO 9001:2015 certified and are working towards becoming ISO 14001:2015 certified.
+We are ISO 9001:2015 certified and now proudly ISO 14001:2015 certified.